 There are several plants out there that are confused as bamboo or that act as “bamboo imposters”.
-Today, I’d thought we would go over some of the most common “bamboo like plant” plants – just for fun.
+Today, we thought we would go over some of the most common bamboo-like plants – just for the fun of it.

 There are lots of other plants that might be mistaken for bamboo, but these are big ones.
-My thought is, if you like a bamboo like plant, there’s no reason you can’t grow it or cultivate it to your liking.
-Just be careful to properly identify the plant and make sure you are contributing to the spread of an invasive species!
+We think, if you like a bamboo-like plant, there’s no reason you can’t grow it or cultivate it to your liking.
+Just be careful to properly identify the plant and make sure you are not spreading an invasive or toxic species!